10 min read

-Fueling Your Performance: An Interview with Sports Dietitian Jonathan Steedman
+Fueling Your Performance: Interview with a Dietitian

 We recently spoke to Accredited Practicing Dietitian, Jonathan Steedman (or Jono as he is known to thousands of people on Instagram) about his advice for fueling for endurance, speed, strength, and power performance.
 He also explains how people can adapt their nutrition choices to achieve a weight loss goal in a healthy and sustainable manner.

 Jono is passionate about cutting through the noise, and delivering simple and informed nutrition advice, so you just know that this is going to be a great chat!
 Continue reading for Jono’s advice when it comes to fueling your body for performance.

 What are the main nutrition considerations for someone training for an endurance sport?

 The two mains areas of focus for endurance athletes should be total energy intake and hydration.